sivy/pystatsd/README.txt

 Introduction
 ------------

-pystatsd is a client for, and server for, implementation of Etsy's brilliant statsd server, a front end/proxy for the Graphite stats collection and graphing server.
+pystatsd is a client and server implementation of Etsy's brilliant statsd server, a front end/proxy for the Graphite stats collection and graphing server.

 * Graphite
     - http://graphite.wikidot.com